Gangs: Vehicles impounded following tangi and anti social driving in Bay of Plenty - NZ Herald

 Eight vehicles have been impounded and other infringements issued following two gang tangi earlier this month in the Bay of Plenty.

-Two drivers had their licenses suspended for excessive speed, while three people have appeared in court – one for speeding offences and two for obstruction.
+Two drivers had their licences suspended for excessive speed, while three people have appeared in court – one for speeding offences and two for obstruction.

 Anderson said 14 infringements were issued by police on the day.